List of Marvel Comics characters: C: Other versions of Danielle Cage

+Danielle Cage in other media

+Danielle appears in Daredevil: Born Again, portrayed by twins Annabelle and Isabella Ivlev.

 Caiera

 Caiera is a character in American comic books published by Marvel Comics.
 The character was introduced during the "Planet Hulk" storyline.
 She first appears in The Incredible Hulk Volume 3, #92 (April 2006) and was created by Greg Pak and Carlo Pagulayan.

 Caiera was born on Sakaar to a tribe of Shadow People, the creators of the Old Power, and raised by their priests to be a shadow warrior.
 When she is 13, her village is attacked by the Spikes, a spore-like species who mutate the other villagers into monsters.
 Caiera, the only survivor, is rescued by the Red Prince, later known as the Red King, and becomes his lieutenant.
 When the Hulk arrives on Sakaar and gains public support as a gladiator, she protects the Red King from him.
 After learning that the Red King is the leader of the Spikes, Caiera turns against him and aids the Hulk in a coup.
 Hulk becomes the Green King and he marries Caiera.
 She becomes pregnant but dies in a warp core explosion, which destroys much of the planet.
-The Hulk returns to Earth in World War Hulk.
-Posthumously, Caiera has two sons, Skaar and Hiro-Kala, who are born via the Old Power and spawn from beneath the surface of the planet.
-She survives as an energy being, but is later killed by Galactus.
+Posthumously, Caiera has two sons, Skaar and Hiro-Kala, who are born via the Old Power and spawn from beneath the surface of Sakaar.
+Caiera survives as an energy being, but is later killed by Galactus.